 DTC (Diagnostic Trouble Code) - Fault codes generated by the ECU that indicate to service personnel the source of a system malfunction.
-A self-diagnosis feature that stores operation failures in memory.
+A selfdiagnosis feature that stores operation failures in memory.
 DTCs can be displayed by operating switches on the A/C control panel.
 DTCs remain in memory even when the ignition is OFF.

-Duct Air Temperature Sensor - Works with solar sensor and ECU to set outlet temperature toward "face" a bit cooler than the "floor" outlet in bright sunlight.
+Duct Air Temperature Sensor - Works with solar sensor and ECU to set outlet temperature toward face a bit cooler than the floor outlet in bright sunlight.
+Dynamic Pressure - The pressures measured from a stabilized and operating A/C system.